How to Apply

 Some of our courses, such as part-time routes and postgraduate courses, do not require you to apply through UCAS and adhere to the guidelines set by UCAS.
 However, we continue to recruit to these and you can either apply directly through our website or contact us through our Clearing channels.

-If you apply to us after the 30 June for an undergraduate course (not including part-time), you will be applying through Clearing.
-This is because the 30 June is the last standard UCAS application deadline.
+If you apply to us after the 30 June 2021 (the last standard UCAS application deadline date) for an undergraduate course (not including part-time), you will be applying through Clearing.

-If you have applied to use before the 30 June but have not received any offers, then your UCAS Track account will tell you if you are eligible for Clearing.
+If you have applied to us before the 30 June but have not received any offers, then your UCAS Track account will tell you if you are eligible for Clearing.

 Our list of available courses in Clearing will be published via the UCAS search tool from the 5 July.
 The University of Wolverhampton Clearing hotline will open on Monday 5th July.
 The number will be 01902 518585.